 As more fully disclosed in Note 3 to the financial statements, the Company recognizes revenue on sales of WAKIX when the customer obtains control of the product, which occurs at a point in time, typically upon delivery.
-Product revenues are recorded at the product's wholesale acquisition costs, net of applicable reserves for variable consideration that are offered within contracts between the Company and its customers, payors, and other indirect customers relating to the sale of WAKIX.
-Components of variable consideration include government and commercial contracts, commercial co-payment assistance program transactions, and distribution service fees.
+Product revenue is recorded at the product's wholesale acquisition costs, net of applicable reserves for variable consideration that are offered within contracts between the Company and its customers, payors, and other indirect customers relating to the sale of WAKIX.
+Components of variable consideration include government and commercial contracts, product returns, commercial copyment assistance program transactions, and distribution service fees.